Impact Las Vegas has a four-step application process.

 Each applicant must complete the Letter of Inquiry (LOI) Form and submit via e-mail to email@example.com along with a copy of the organization’s IRS determination letter confirming the organization’s nonprofit status.

-Letters of Inquiry are due by mid February.
+Letters of Inquiry are due in early February of each year.
 Impact Las Vegas reserves the right to reject a Letter of Inquiry for any reason, including a missed deadline, incomplete information, or for not following all instructions.